The Thin Line Between Comprehension and Persuasion in LLMs: Methods and Terminology

-For our human-LLM control set we used ChatGPT \cite{OpenAIChatGPT}; and GPT-4 Turbo \cite{GPT4} as the LLM + FDM.
+The prompts and model versions and parameters may be found in \appstworef{prompts}{methods}.
+For the debate generation step, we used GPT-4 Turbo \cite{GPT4} as the LLM + FDM, and ChatGPT directly in the UI\footnote{\url{https://chatgpt.com}} as the LLM \textbackslash{} FDM.
 At the time, ChatGPT was purportedly using GPT-4 Turbo as the supporting model, albeit with a different system prompt.
-The LLM-LLM debates were carried out with GPT-4 Turbo and GPT-4.

-We assumed that ChatGPT was optimised for general conversation, and was not equipped with an FDM.
-The decision to pit GPT-4 Turbo against GPT-4 was one of availability: GPT-4 was the only LLM at the time able to match GPT-4 Turbo's performance.
+We operated under the assumption that it was optimised for general conversation, and was not equipped with an FDM.
 In initial tests we observed that ChatGPT refused to debate.
 We mitigated this by beginning with a specific prompt (`You are a debater bot helping me get better at debate').

-The LLM + FDM debater followed the DE model, and output a brief chain-of-thought with the following fields: \begin{enumerate} \item Its belief of the opposing player's position \item Its belief of the opposing player's strategy \item Its own position, based on their belief of the opposing player's position. \item Its own strategy. \end{enumerate} All strategies were drawn from the FDM's definitions.
-All history was fed back into the FDM + LLM to take the previous turns into account.
-At the beginning of the debate, the LLM was requested to determine the user's position in a subject, and then take the opposite.
+The LLM + FDM debater followed the DE model, and output a brief chain-of-thought with the following fields: \begin{enumerate} \item Its belief of the opposing player's position \item Its belief of the opposing player's strategy \item Its own position, based on their belief of the opposing player's position. \item Its own strategy. \end{enumerate} All strategies were drawn from the FDM's definitions, and all history was fed back into the FDM + LLM to take the previous turns into account.
+At the beginning of the debate, the LLM was requested to determine the user's position in a subject, and then take the opposite view.